smichaelsen/typo3-dynamic-routing-pages/Readme.md

 ### `withSwitchableControllerAction`

 Can be a string or an array of `switchableControllerActions` values.
 Will find all pages that contain plugins with the given action configured.

+### `withCType`

+Can be a string or an array of `withCType` values.
+Will find all pages that contain content element with given CType.